rse/pegjs-otf/README.md

 About
 -----

-This is a small wrapper class for the PEG.js API and a companion Browserify transform for on-the-fly (OTF) compiling PEG.js grammars into parsers.
+This is a small wrapper class around the PEG.js API and a companion Browserify transform for on-the-fly (OTF) compiling PEG.js grammars into parser code.

 Getting Started
 ---------------